stcybrdgs/Exploring_JavaServerPages-JSP-/asg10/README.md

-The folder structure in this repo is from a NetBeans build.
+The folder structure in this tree is from a NetBeans build.
 The web/ folder contains my code work.